Andrew-S-Rosen/cbe504/main.typ

 The lack of attention dedicated to the proper accounting of standard-state properties further complicates matters as well.

 This course seeks to present reaction kinetics with as theoretically sound of a basis as possible, emphasizing rigor and precision at each step of the journey.
-Additionally, nearly every derivation is carried out in full with no steps left as "an exercise for the reader," as this is often where errors are most likely to arise.
+Additionally, most derivations are carried out in full without steps left as "an exercise for the reader," as this is often where errors are most likely to arise.
 Interactive plots are presented throughout the text to allow the reader to engage more directly with the underlying equations when doing so would yield unique insights.

 Of course, given the nature of limited time, there must always be tradeoffs.